tishawelter/CodingProject11/README.md

 This module is a CRUD-based console application that allows users to manage their personal DIY projects through a simple, menu-driven interface.

+All operations are performed using user input via console.

 📋 Features

 Add new DIY projects

 List all existing projects

-✏Update project details
+Update project details

 Delete a project

-All operations are performed using user input via console.

 🧱 Application Layers